Ph.D. Alumni Bios: Government

 In 2012, Banta-Green worked as the Senior Science Adviser for the Executive Office of the President, on a very focused project on overdose prevention.

-At present, Banta-Green works as a Principal Research Scientist at the University of Washington Addictions, Drug & Alcohol Institute and is an Affiliate Professor in the University of Washington Department of Health Systems and Population Health.
+At present, Banta-Green works as a Research Professor at the University of Washington Addictions, Drug & Alcohol Institute in the Department of Psychiatry and Behavioral Sciences, School of Medicine, University of Washington.
+He is an adjust Research Professor in the University of Washington Department of Health Systems and Population Health.
 He has a range of projects including clinical trials, implementation projects, building overdose surveillance capacity and technical assistance with local health departments.

 Erica Chavez Santos | WA State Labor & Industries Work Equity Research Center